By Brian Anderson

 Rhode Island ComicCon 2013 was Jabba’s official retirement party.
 After the con, he went in storage, waiting for Rancho Obi Wan to be ready.
 He ended up in storage for 8 months, where Heather and Gordon Gravelese cared for him like their own child.
 In August 2014 Rancho Obi Wan was ready for the illustrious Jabba the Hutt to move in!

 And so began Jabba’s final trip with Gordon, his friend Rich Fowler and—they insist—Salacious Crumb, sharing the driving!
 And soon Jabba will fill Rancho Obi-Wan’s new Events Room in all his Huttness.
-He’ll premiere at Rancho’s second annual fundraising gala and I hear he’ll be surrounded by dancing girls.
+He’ll premiere at Rancho’s second annual fundraising gala.
 Lucky slug!

 Brian Anderson is a Waltham, Massachusetts resident with an insatiable need to build things, usually costumes or full scale props.
 His home has gradually evolved into a full scale fabrication shop with welding, thermoforming and machine tools scattered throughout.
 Thankfully his wife and daughter are extremely understanding!
 You can follow his projects on facebook or on most social networks as stormtrooperguy.